 You continue lying there wondering how you got there?
 Did you have to steal the money?
 Did you have to try to impress that girl?
 Did you have to convince her to sneak out of the school with you?
 Could you not afford a better motel?
 Don’t you see that’s why they think you stole money to go sleep with prostitutes?
 As you lay there, covered with blood, piss and tears, you realise you hate everything and everyone.

-But now looking back.
-You are glad it happened, right.
+That brutal beating was a few years ago.
+But looking back, you are glad it happened, right.
 Because that beating prevented you from being a thief who goes to receive rushed handjobs in dark alleys.
 You tell yourself that you would do the same to your kid if they did a mess as big as yours.
 Or that you might still beat them, but only with open palms not closed fists.
 You are thankful for the experience because, despite it being a tad harsh, you turned out alright.